IHE/RAD.IMR/input/pagecontent/RAD-Y1.md

 The Sender shall initiate a FHIR “transaction” using a “create” action by sending an HTTP POST request method composed of a FHIR Bundle Resource containing the following:
 - one DiagnosticReport Resource
-- one ServiceRequest Resource
+- one or more ServiceRequest Resources
 - one Patient Resource
 - one or more Organization Resources
 - one or more Practitioner Resources
 - one or more Observation Resources
-- one or more Observation ImagingStudy Resources
-- one or more DiagnosticReport ImagingStudy Resources
+- one or more ImagingStudy Resources

 The media type of the HTTP body shall be either `application/fhir+json` or `application/fhir+xml`.